thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 ![Customer details image](/images/user-guide/rule-engine-2-0/nodes/enrichment-customer-details-example.png)

-The incoming message from "TrainA" will be as follows:
+The incoming message from "Greenhouse Sensor 01" will be as follows:

 ```bash
 msg: {"temperature": 25.0, "humidity": 70}, metadata: {"ts": "1616510425200"}